Change of Program

-A student who is currently registered in a program at the Graduate School of Arts and Sciences may apply for a change of program.
-Students may request a change:
+A student who is currently registered in a program at the Graduate School of Arts and Sciences may request a change of program:

 - from one PhD program to another PhD program